Translator for HPLC HINTS and TIPS for Chromatographers

 • The compounds / impurities may not absorb light at the wavelengths scanned;

 • The HPLC method used, the software settings and the parameters that you chose in the ‘Peak Purity’ software menu have a huge effect on the results obtained.
+Different people often get different results for the same sample.
 Inputting poor quality settings or using a poor quality method often leads to misleading purity results.
-This is an advanced software feature requiring years of training to use.
+This is an advanced software feature requiring many years of training to use.
+Again, it does NOT test for purity.

-When configuring the Peak Purity parameters for your sample, you must start with a very high quality HPLC method (A "validated method" is not necessarily a high quality method).
-The correct detector sample rate, signal wavelength and bandwidths need to have been selected and used (Reference Wavelength OFF).
-The peaks shown in your chromatogram should have excellent symmetry with good on-column retention (K-prime), baseline separation (> 2.0 for non-SEC modes) and very low baseline noise levels.
+When configuring the Peak Purity parameters for your sample, you must start with a very high quality HPLC method (A "validated method" is not necessarily a high quality method.
+"Validation" does not in fact insure that the method follows good chromatography fundamantals).
+The correct detector sample rate, threshold, slope, signal wavelength and bandwidths need to have been properly selected and used (Reference Wavelength always OFF).
+The peaks shown in your chromatogram should have excellent symmetry with good on-column retention (K-prime, as applicable to mode), baseline separation (> 2.0 for non-SEC modes) and very low baseline noise levels.
 The two Peak Purity spectral reference points should be manually selected and placed at times before and after the peak of interest in clear baseline areas where no other peaks or spectra are seen (never use the instrument default settings for reference points!).
-Select at least 7 spectra from the sample peak for comparison (more detail can be provided with more spectra, but be careful not to select spectra near the baseleline or noise limits).
-If your method and chromatogram are not of the highest quality, then please do not use the automated peak purity analysis feature, instead spend time improving your method.
+Select at least 7 spectra from the sample peak for comparison (more detail can be provided with more spectra, but be careful not to select spectra near the baseline or the noise limits).
+If your method and chromatogram are not of the highest quality, then please do not use the automated "peak purity" analysis feature, instead spend time improving your method.

-The HPLC UV/VIS Peak Purity Analysis (“Peak Spectral Purity”) feature is very complex and has many software settings which must be set up correctly to obtain any scientifically useful data.
+The HPLC UV/VIS Peak Purity Analysis (“Peak Spectral Purity”) feature is very complex and has many software settings which must be set up correctly to obtain any scientifically useful data regarding possible peak impurity levels.

 • Do NOT use the system default settings / values for 'Peak Purity' !
-They are just place holders for actual values (which you must calculate and fill in).
+They are just place holders for actual values (which you must calculate and fill in the correct values for your method).

-Due to very complex software setup needed for "Peak Purity" determination by UV/VIS spectra, the requirement for a high quality HPLC method and a high quality data-set,it is our opinion that only the most experienced users should use this software feature.
+Due to very complex software setup needed for "Peak Purity" determination by UV/VIS spectra, the requirement for a high quality HPLC method and a high quality data-set,it is our opinion that few should ever use it.
 In general, the recommendation for most chromatographers is to not use this feature unless first having demonstrated the required skills and advanced understanding of the fundamentals of chromatography.
-Most of the methods that we professionally review where "Peak Purity" data have been used as part of the method have been found to be based on invalid methods, resulting in any purity statements issued, as unscientific.
-Please proceed cautiously and request professional review of any methods which employ it BEFORE committing to relying on it .
+Most of the methods that we professionally review where "Peak Purity" data have been used as part of the method have been found to be based on invalid methods, resulting in any "purity statements" issued as unscientific and invalid.
+Please proceed cautiously and request professional review of any methods which employ it BEFORE committing to relying on it.

 ©Copyright, March 1, 1996 by William Letter of Chiralizer Services (Plainsboro, NJ) from a portion of material presented in an HPLC Diode Array Method Development Class.